 - How to make your own arcade-style high-score table

-“The BAFTA-winning developers behind Monument Valley 2 and Alto’s Adventure discuss their paths through the industry.
-And No More Heroes director Suda51 talks Grasshopper, Kafka and wrestling, and takes stock of his career so far.
-In late 2018, Adrienne Law and Harry Nesbitt were both recognised by BAFTA as Breakthrough Brits: an award given by BAFTA to new and emerging talent across a variety of art and entertainment industries.”
+In late 2018, Adrienne Law and Harry Nesbitt were both recognized by BAFTA as Breakthrough Brits, an award given by BAFTA to new and emerging talent across a variety of art and entertainment industries.
+Their achievements underscore the importance of nurturing new talent and the impact fresh perspectives can have on the gaming industry.

 Latest Geeky Gadgets Deals